luhenry/netlib/README.md

 ## Requirements

 - JDK 16+.
-It rely on the Vector API which has been integrated in JDK 16
+It rely on the Vector API and Foreign Linker API which have been integrated in JDK 16

 ## Commands

 ```
-$> JAVA_HOME=/usr/lib/jvm/jdk-17+1 mvn clean package
+$> mvn clean package
 ```

-# Run
+# Run benchmarks

-You've a set of benchmarks in [benchmarks/src/main/java](https://github.com/luhenry/blas/tree/master/benchmarks/src/main/java/).
+You've a set of benchmarks in [benchmarks/src/main/java/dev/ludovic/netlib/benchmarks/](https://github.com/luhenry/netlib/tree/master/benchmarks/src/main/java/dev/ludovic/netlib/benchmarks/).
 You can run them with:

 ```
-$> /usr/lib/jvm/jdk-17+1/bin/java -jar benchmarks/target/netlib-benchmarks.jar
+$> java -jar benchmarks/target/netlib-benchmarks.jar
 ```

 # Contribution